kundajelab/chrombpnet/chrombpnet/helpers/preprocessing/reads_to_bigwig/README.md

 # Preprocessing scripts for chrombpnet

-The scripts in this folder are pre-processing steps to convert input reads to bigwig format for trainining chrombpnet models.
+The scripts in this folder are pre-processing steps to convert input reads to Bigwig format for trainining chrombpnet models.

 ## Requirements

-To run these scripts you will need the `samtools` and `bedGraphToBigWig` (from ucsc) tools.
+To run these scripts you will need `bedtools`, `samtools` and `bedGraphToBigWig` (from ucsc) tools.
 These scripts are tested for bulk and single-cell ATAC-seq, and for bulk DNase-seq.

 ## BAM/fragment file/tagAlign file to Bigwig